Eliza

 Configuration

-ELIZA uses a fixed rule-based system and does not require additional configuration parameters.
+ELIZA uses a fixed rule-based system and does not require any configuration parameters.

 Use Cases